jamesshore/tdd-intro/README.md

 # TDD Intro

-This repository and its associated video series has everything you need to conduct an introductory workshop on test-driven development.
+This repository and its [associated video series](https://www.letscodejavascript.com/v3/episodes/tdd_intro) has everything you need to conduct an introductory workshop on test-driven development.
 It uses JavaScript and Node.js.

-Facilitation guide will go here.
-(Work in progress)
+To conduct this workshop with a group, [read the facilitation guide here](facilitator/readme.md).

-Alternatively, visit the project repository on github: [https://github.com/jamesshore/tdd-intro](https://github.com/jamesshore/tdd-intro)
+To conduct this workshop as a self-study session, start with episode 1 of the video series: [letscodejavascript.com/v3/comments/tdd_intro/1](https://www.letscodejavascript.com/v3/comments/tdd_intro/1).
+It will walk you through everything you need.

 ## Prerequisites